 As consideration for the services, MSG has paid and will continue to pay Sunovion an agreed-upon monthly service charge for each of the first two years of the Market Access Services Agreement term and any agreed regulatory and training service charges.
 After the second year of the Market Access Services Agreement term, the monthly service charges will be determined by the parties.
-In addition, MSG also agreed to (x) reimburse Sunovion for any pass-through expenses it incurs while providing the services, and (y) establish an escrow fund for use by Sunovion to manage rebates, chargebacks and similar fees (see Note 3).
-For the three months ended June 30, 2021, the Company incurred \$1.3 million under this agreement (inclusive of third-party pass-through costs billed to the Company), which is included in SG&A expenses in the unaudited condensed consolidated statement of operations.
-No amounts were incurred in the three months ended June 30, 2020.
-As of each of June 30, 2021 and March 31, 2021, the Company's outstanding obligation pursuant to this agreement was \$0.4 million and are included in accounts payable and amounts due to related parties, respectively, on the unaudited condensed consolidated balance sheets.
+In addition, MSG also agreed to (x) reimburse Sunovion for any pass-through expenses it incurs while providing the services, and (y) establish an escrow fund for use by Sunovion to manage payments for rebates, chargebacks and similar fees (see Note 3).
+For the three and nine months ended December 31, 2021, the Company incurred \$1.3 million and \$3.8 million of expense under this agreement (inclusive of third-party pass-through costs billed to the Company), which is included in SG&A expenses in the unaudited condensed consolidated statements of operations.
+For the three and nine months ended December 31, 2020, the Company incurred \$1.4 million and \$2.5 million, respectively, of expense under this agreement (inclusive of third-party pass-through costs billed to the Company), which is included in SG&A expenses in the unaudited condensed consolidated statements of operations.